PROGRAMMING ASSISTANT (Canada Summer Jobs Position)

 Osgoode Township Museum is an equal opportunity employer.
 We encourage applications from all equity seeking groups, including women, Indigenous peoples and persons of all races, ethnic origins, religions, abilities, sexual orientations, and gender identities and expressions.
 The OTM can provide accommodation during all parts of the hiring process, upon request to applicants with disabilities.

-This position is contingent on successful funding from CSJ.
 All offers of employment for this position will be conditional upon satisfactory reference checks.
 There is no public transportation to the Museum site.
 Work includes weekends and statutory holidays.
 We thank all applicants, however, only those selected for an interview will be contacted.

 The former Osgoode Township was a division of Carleton County which became a part of the City of Ottawa during amalgamation in 2001.
 The Osgoode Township Museum is located in the southernmost section of the City of Ottawa.
 The communities in the former Osgoode Township include Vernon, Marvelville, Marionville, Kenmore, Greely, Metcalfe, Osgoode, Manotick Station and Enniskerry.
 Our organization is committed to preserving and sharing the history of these Osgoode communities.